The Perils of Polling Part I: Can Polling Really Tell Us Who Will Win the 2020 American Presidential Election?Add bookmark

 We're bombarded almost daily with the result of polls.
 But─and this is a big "but"─in the public's “opinion” on almost any issue will be a function of three factors, namely, the questions asked, the responses and the analysis.

-Lawmakers seem more interested in the results of polls, not in how they were obtained.
+Lawmakers and media pundits seem more interested in the results of polls, not in how they were obtained.
 Until recently, it didn't occur to them that the results of polls and how they're designed, implemented and analyzed are inseparable.

 A Neglected Truth About Opinion Polls